Your Practice Online

 How frequent and how long is the course of injections?

-Lucentis wears off 4 weeks after the injection whereas Avastin wears off between 4 to 6 weeks.
-Therefore, in the initial phase, Lucentis needs to be given every 4 weeks and Avastin every 4 to 6 weeks.
+Lucentis and Avastin in the eye wears off 4 weeks after the injection.
+Therefore, in the initial phase, the injections need to be given every 4 weeks.
 When the blood vessel appears to be under control, treatments can be extended.
-Although there are obvious benefits in spreading out the injections, there is also the risk that the blood vessel may be allowed to become active again leading to further leakage and bleeding which can in turn affect the vision permanently.
-Treatment has to be individualised to each patient.
+Although there are obvious benefits in spreading out the injections, there is also the risk that the blood vessel may reactivate, leading to further leakage and bleeding which can in turn affect the vision permanently.
+Treatment has to be individualised for each patient.

 Currently, the evidence supports ongoing treatments indefinitely.
 The patient can decide to stop treatment for various reasons but there is a risk that the vision could worsen if the blood vessel reactivates sometime in the future.
 It is important to discuss any decision to stop treatment with your Ophthalmologist first.